TransGirlCodes/Phylogenetics.jl/README.md

 This package and repository is no longer activley developed as Phylogenetics.jl

-Instead, I and this project formed part of the BioJulia project, as the Phylo module of the Bio.jl package.
+I joined several others to form the BioJulia project.
+All code in Phylogenetics.jl was contributed to the package, and after iterations and changes, became the Phylo module of the Bio.jl package.

 So Phylogenetics.jl is dead, long live Phylo in Bio.jl!